-Santa on Christmas day and the Magi on Three Kings Day.
+Santa on Christmas Day and the Magi on Three Kings Day.
 Yes, children receive gifts on both days.
-You can read a fun story on how “The day that the Three Wise Men were met with Santa Claus Spanish Children’s Book“.
-You can also celebrate Three Kings Day here in the U.S.A, and if you visit Puerto Rico during Christmas these are 6 Ways to Celebrate Three Kings Day in Puerto Rico.
+You can read a fun story in “The Day that the Three Wise Men were met with Santa Claus Spanish Children’s Book”.
+You can also celebrate Three Kings Day here in the U.S.A., and if you visit Puerto Rico during Christmas these are 6 Ways to Celebrate Three Kings Day in Puerto Rico.

 Puerto Rico is not the only country with fun traditions Kid World Citizen has an awesome post on Christmas around the world that you’ll love!

 Looking for resources on Christmas in Puerto Rico for kids?
 I got you covered!
 Just click on any of the images below: